 But, we would always get in touch with customer support even if your bet is made void just to get clarity on why this was.
 As mentioned above, mistakes can be made on their part and often these things are automated, so it’s well worth checking out.
 If it turns out you are in the wrong, unfortunately there are no second chances.

-MY BET WAS VOIDED, WHAT HAPPENS TO MY ACCOUNT?
+MY BET WAS MADE VOID, WHAT HAPPENS TO MY ACCOUNT?

 The most common reasons why free bets become void is down to the fact the bet was under the minimum odds or the player has let their offer expire.
 As mentioned, there is nothing you can do to get the free bet back, but nothing will happen to your account and you will be able to carry on as usual.